blitu12345/blitu12345.github.io/README.md

 Computer Vision engineer with extensive experiecne of around 2 years in designing and developing multiple large-scale products in Computer Vision and Deep Learning domain, in an end-to-end manner.

 As a Pattern Recognition enthusiast,I also have some experience in NLP(Natural Language Processing) and ASR(Automatic Speech Recognition).

-* Well-versed with python, c, c++, data-structres and algorithms
-* Experienced with frameworks including Pytorch, Tensorflow, Keras
-* Skilled in Image Processing, Computer Vision, and Deep Learning, software developemnt skills
-* High familarity with libraries such as OpenCV, Pandas, Numpy, Scikit, SkLearn, Flask, DLib, QT and version control tool such as Git.
-* Experienced working on Unix and Microsoft OS, and exposure to Raspbian OS and embedded hardware such as Raspberry Pi and Nvidia Jetson Nano.
-* Exposed to model optimization techniques using TensorRT, OpenVino, Tflite and other frameworks.
-* Exposed to web services such as AWS, Google cloud, Azure and Heroku

-* **Computer Vision applications** : object detection, object classification, face detection and recognition, handwriting detection, OCR, object tracking ,image search,  motion analysis, keyframe extraction,
-* **NLP             applications** : Information retrieval and summarizer
-* **Deep Learning           models** : VGG-16, Resnet, InceptionNet, Mobilenet, Yolo, Siamese-net, ssd-resnet10, ssd-mobilenetv2, U-net, Siamese Network, MaskedRCNN, FlowNet
-* **Image Processing    algorithms** : HoG, SURF, SIFT, LBP, Canny Edge Detector, Optical Flow, Filters, background-subtraction
-* **Machine Learning    algorithms** : SVM, Decision Trees, KMeans, KNN, Dbscan, TF-IDF, LDF, BoV

 My research papers addresses the problem of activity recognition in cricket trimmed videos, and describes how we used semi-supervised approach and intergrating ideas from NLP and image processing to tackle the problem.

-Having worked on multiple developemnt and research projects, I find myself well equipped with research and project management skills that are necessary for AI based roles, and hence, I'm looking forward for such roles where I can create a positive impact and solve real world problems.

 <hr>